vandrada/csb/parallel/README.md

 Finally, if there isn't a `varscan.conf` in your working directory, you need to pass the absolute path to a `varscan.conf`

-    chrome_split --file=your.bam --varscan=/Users/You/VarScan.jar --action=mpileup2snp --varscan-conf=/Users/You/varscan.conf
+    chromo_split --file=your.bam --varscan=/Users/You/VarScan.jar --action=mpileup2snp --varscan-conf=/Users/You/varscan.conf

 # Notes
-* The program creates three directories in your working directory with the prefixes of `bam_`, `mpileup_`, and `vcf_` the suffix of each will be the name of the passed in file. i.e `chrome_split -f test.bam` will create `bam_test/`, `mpileup_test/`, and `vcf_test/`.
+* The program creates three directories in your working directory with the prefixes of `bam_`, `mpileup_`, and `vcf_` the suffix of each will be the name of the passed in file. i.e `chromo_split -f test.bam` will create `bam_test/`, `mpileup_test/`, and `vcf_test/`.

 * To save space, the default behavior is to delete each file once it has been